Hussein, King of Hejaz: King of Hejaz

 When Hussein declared himself King of the Hejaz, he also declared himself King of the Arab lands (malik bilad-al-Arab).
-This only aggravated his conflict with Abdulaziz ibn Saud, which was already present because of their differences in religious beliefs and with whom he had fought before the First World War, siding with fellow anti-Saudis, the Ottomans in 1910.
+His intention wasn't to create a centralized modern state but instead an overlord structure over multiple Arab rulers.This only aggravated his conflict with Abdulaziz ibn Saud, which was already present because of their differences in religious beliefs and with whom he had fought before the First World War, siding with fellow anti-Saudis, the Ottomans in 1910.

 Rule

 Hussein initiated a series of reforms, including measures to avoid offending Muslims from French or British colonies who undertook the Hajj.
 He also addressed the issue of stray dogs, attempted to ensure the security of the Hajj routes, and sought to combat the prevalent slave markets in the Hejaz region.

 He undertook the last major restoration of the Masjid al-Haram in 1920 and a restoration of the mosques of Palestine and more specifically of al-Aqsa mosque, for which he funded 26,672 liras.

 Armenian genocide

 Starting from 1917, Hussein made decisions to protect the Armenian refugees and those residing in his lands from the Armenian genocide.
+Armenian deportees began to arrive in Ottoman Syria in mid-1915, and large numbers remained in the region through 1916 with massacres peaking spring and late 1916.
+Survivors continued around Aleppo, Rakka, and Deir ez-Zor into early 1917.
 First, he condemned the genocide publicly as early as 1916, stating "We specifically bring to the world's condemnation the atrocities committed against the Greeks and Armenians, atrocities that our holy law can only disapprove of".
 In this regard, he promulgated in 1917, in a decree: "In the name of Most Merciful Allah and our prophet Muhammad, we are addressing our Arab brothers (...) to take Armenian refugees in their families, to share with them their belongings – camels, food, shelter, blankets – and share everything that you have in excess, and everything that you can give to people."

 In April 1918, as part of his conquest of the Syrian territories in which the Armenian genocide took place, he issued a decree to protect Armenians from persecution and allow them to settle in peace, in which he ordered :